Basis partitions and their signature: Basis partitions among partitions with non-repeating odd parts

 {\bf\underbar{The generating function of basis partitions and minimal basis partitions:}}

 We will begin with the generating function of basis partitions which is easier to derive.

 To get the generating function of basis partitions we start with a $k\times k$ Durfee square of all twos which we call Case 2, and a $k\times k$ Durfee square of twos with a 1 at the bottom right hand corner, which we call Case 1.
-For Case 2, consider a collection of integers all equal to $2j$ represented in 2-modular form, where $1\le j\le k$.
+For Case 2, consider a collection of integers all equal to $2j$ represented as a row of twos $j$ in number, where $1\le j\le k$.
 We have either a choice of placing ALL of them to the right of the Durfee square as columns, or ALL of them as rows below the Durfee square.
 This gives two choices for each set of such $2j$.
 Similarly if we have an integer $2j-1$ occurring singly, we could either place represent it as a column to the right of the Durfee square or as a row below the Durfee square.
 This yields the generating function

 For Case 1 with a $k\times k$ Durfee square, the argument is the same as above except that we can only have $1\le j\le k-1$, since $j=k$ is not allowed.
 This yields the generating function

 To get the generating function of $b(n)$, the number of basis partitions of $n$, we need to sum the expressions in \eqn{9.5} and \eqn{9.6} over all $k$ to get